 - Educational sign language interpreters support communication access in academic, non-academic, and extracurricular environments.

-- Students who are Deaf and Hard of Hearing and reside outside of the attendance areas of Glendale, Sennett, or LaFollette may be placed at these schools through the IEP process to address specific needs in the areas of: communication accessibility, language acquisition, participation, social-emotional development, and academic achievement.
+- Students who are Deaf and Hard of Hearing and reside outside of the attendance areas of Henderson, Sennett, or LaFollette may be placed at these schools through the IEP process to address specific needs in the areas of: communication accessibility, language acquisition, participation, social-emotional development, and academic achievement.